Hypertext Markup Language

 When you open the HTML file in your browser you should see a heading and two tasks.

 What's that?
 You're not budging?
 Hm, that's weird.
-Oh we see, you've unfortunately been forced to read this book (blink once for help).
+Oh, we see, you've unfortunately been forced to read this book (blink once for help).

 HTML Elements

-HTML is comprised of HTML elements used to specify the type of content you want to render.
+HTML documents are comprised of HTML elements used to specify the type of content that should be rendered.
+For example, the p element represents a paragraph:

 <p>Read the Next.js book</p>

-The closing tag is the name of the element wrapped in angle brackets with a forward slash before the element name (like </p>
+An HTML element usually has some content between an opening tag and a closing tag.
+The opening tag is the name of the element wrapped in angle brackets (like <p>).
+The closing tag is the name of the element wrapped in angle brackets with a forward slash before the element name (like </p>).

+There are various HTML elements with different purposes, such as p for paragraphs and div for generic containers.
 We will discuss a few important HTML elements in the following sections.

 HTML's power lies in the fact that most elements can be nested.
 For example, you could nest paragraphs within a generic container: